WhitneyLand/Jsonable/README.md

 Benefits
 -
 - No special syntax required.
-Forget having to do this ["property"].
+Forget having to do ["property"]
 - No manual configuration, just inherit from Jsonable
 - Serialize/Deserialize to JSON text, dictionary, or console